-On average, most people need about 2 filling syringes to fill the cheek area (1 per side).
-Some need only 1 in total, but it only depends on the shape of the face and bone structure.
-Usually, your hands will only need 2 to 3 syringes.
-The results of this procedure last much longer than the filler placed in other areas, according to our experience, although you can expect more swelling and possible bruising later.
+On average, most people need about two filling syringes to fill the cheek area (one per side).
+This number may vary depending on the shape of the face and bone structure.
+Generally, hands require two to three syringes.
+The results of this procedure last longer than other fillers, although swelling and bruising may occur afterwards.

-Patients tend to enjoy that this is a good procedure to earn money, and it can be combined with a laser or microneedle to treat skin laxity and dark spots from the sun at the same time.
-The use of dermal fillers under the eye area is excellent for softening the appearance of bags and dark circles under the eyes.
-To determine how many dermal filler syringes are needed to correct the problem, it would be best to have an in-person consultation with a provider who specializes in this type of procedure.
-The area under the eye is very delicate and must be handled with care and precision.
+Patients often appreciate that this is a cost-effective procedure, and it can be combined with laser or microneedle treatments to address skin laxity and sun spots at the same time.
+Dermal fillers are also great for softening the appearance of bags and dark circles under the eyes.
+To determine how many syringes are needed to achieve the desired result, it is best to consult with a specialist.
+The area under the eyes is delicate and must be handled with care.

-This avoids the risk of post-procedure ridges that can be observed when using products such as Juvederm, Belotero and Restylane Silk when treating dark circles.
-This patient used two filling syringes, one for her restylane silk lips, and one for raising the corners of her mouth, Restylane L.
+At the time of retreatment, it is not uncommon to need less treatment as some of the results are long-lasting.
+For example, one syringe of Restylane Kysse can be used immediately after injection, as well as one syringe of Juvederm XC+.
+This helps avoid post-procedure ridges that can occur when using products such as Juvederm, Belotero and Restylane Silk when treating dark circles.
+This patient used two filling syringes, one for her restylane silk lips and one for raising the corners of her mouth with Restylane L.